GoogleCloudPlatform/community/tutorials/appengine-angular-nginx-docker/index.md

         # below will be used by nginx.
         FROM nginx

         # Copy the nginx configuration file.
-This sets up the behavior of nginx, most
+This sets up the behavior of nginx.
+Most
-        # importantly, it ensure nginx listens on port 8080.
+        # important, it ensures that nginx listens on port 8080.
 Google App Engine expects
         # the runtime to respond to HTTP requests at port 8080.
         COPY nginx.conf /etc/nginx/nginx.conf

         # create log dir configured in nginx.conf
         RUN mkdir -p /var/log/app_engine

-        # Create a simple file to handle heath checks.
+        # Create a simple file to handle health checks.
 Health checking can be disabled
         # in app.yaml, but is highly recommended.
 Google App Engine will send an HTTP
         # request to /_ah/health and any 2xx or 404 response is considered healthy.
         # Because 404 responses are considered healthy, this could actually be left